JackMurdochMoore/power-law/README.md

 This repository contains the codes to generate different types of constrained (and other) power-law surrogates.
 It allows you to

 - generate constrained surrogates based on a time series.
-- reproduce the results of the manuscript *Non-parametric power-law surrogates", by Jack.
-Murdoch Moore, Gang Yan, and Eduardo G. Altmann*
+- reproduce the results of the manuscript *Non-parametric power-law surrogates", by Jack Murdoch Moore, Gang Yan, and Eduardo G. Altmann*

 # How-to use